Token Painter: Training-Free Text-Guided Image Inpainting via Mask Autoregressive Models: Introduction

 \section{Introduction}

 Image inpainting~\cite{li2022misf, deJorge_2024_ECCV, Liu_2022_CVPR, Dong_2022_CVPR} aims at filling masked regions and keeping harmonious with context.
-With the rapid development of text-to-image (T2I) generation~\cite{esser2024scaling, saharia2022photorealistic, chen2023pixart}, text-guided image inpainting has gained significant attention.
-Unlike traditional inpainting, this task relies more on text prompts rather than solely on image context.
-Recently, diffusion~\cite{ho2020denoising, song2020score} has excelled in visual generation, with approaches like Stable Diffusion Inpainting (SDI)~\cite{rombach2022high} leading the field.
+With the rapid development of text-to-image (T2I) generation~\cite{esser2024scaling, saharia2022photorealistic, sun2024uniavatar, liu2025moee}, text-guided image inpainting has gained significant attention.
+This task relies more on text prompts rather than solely on image context, with approaches like Stable Diffusion Inpainting (SDI)~\cite{rombach2022high,ho2020denoising, song2020score} leading the field.

 However, the diffusion-based text-guided inpainting faces potential challenges.
 The property of diffusion models that denoises the entire image in the latent space, causing the structure of the inpainting region to be guided more by context rather than text prompts~\cite{manukyan2023hd,hsiao2024freecond}. \textit{This leads to the inpainting content either being poorly aligned with the prompt or lacking harmony due to the conflict with context, resulting in low visual quality.} Some methods like HD-Painter~\cite{manukyan2023hd} and FreeCond~\cite{hsiao2024freecond} have noticed these issues and made training-free improvements based on SDI.
 Other methods like BrushNet, PowerPaint~\cite{powerpaint,ju2024brushnet}, attempt to fine-tune stable diffusion (SD) while adding more powerful guidance.
 Although these methods show some improvement in text alignment, the quality of inpainting content is still unsatisfactory.
 Furthermore, \textit{the generative property of denoising the entire image also inherently disrupts the consistency of the background}, as shown in Figure~\ref{fig:introduction}.
-And simple blending operations~\cite{ju2024brushnet, manukyan2023hd} hardly resolve issues such as lighting inconsistencies or color mismatches, leading to noticeable seams and introducing additional computational cost.
+And simple blending operations~\cite{ju2024brushnet} hardly resolve issues such as lighting inconsistencies or color mismatches, leading to noticeable seams.

 Recently, Autoregressive (AR) models~\cite{vaswani2017attention, radford2018improving,sun2024autoregressive, team2024chameleon} have garnered increasing attention in T2I generation.
 In AR models, each token in latent space corresponds to a part of the image spatially, and unknown tokens are directly predicted based on known tokens at each step during the generation process.
 Compared to the joint denoising of all tokens in diffusion, the property of AR increases the structural flexibility of sub-regions, leading to better controllability of local content generation.
 But traditional AR models predict tokens through a raster-order, limiting their applicability in image inpainting, where the mask positions are typically random.
 Recently, variants of AR models~\cite{tian2024visual, pang2025randar, yu2025frequency, li2024autoregressive} have emerged, among which the mask autoregressive (MAR)~\cite{li2024autoregressive} stands out.
 Unlike traditional AR models, MAR generates image tokens at arbitrary locations, making it suitable for image inpainting.
 In addition, MAR inherits the property of AR that generates tokens at each step, not only making it have strong local controllability for inpainting tokens, but also keeping known background tokens unchanged during generation.
 As shown in Figure~\ref{fig:introduction}, MAR is naturally suitable for inpainting.
 Therefore, our work focuses on applying recent T2I MAR model NOVA~\cite{deng2024autoregressive} with an encoder-decoder architecture to text-guided image inpainting.